ldesi/virtualization_technologies_course/5_real_time_virtualization/README.md

 # ./stress_cpu.sh TIMEOUT
 ```

-In the following, what is supposed to show started demo.
-In order to check if Jailhouse is able to assure temporal isolation,
+In the following, we show an example of what is supposed to be shown once start the demo.
+To check if Jailhouse can assure temporal isolation,
 launch ``stress_cpu.sh`` before and after ``start_freertos_cell.sh``.
 You will get, e.g., that the CPU throughput (CPU field in ``stress_cpu.sh```
 output) should be about the same.